doecode/server/src/main/java/gov/osti/services/Validation.md

 Introduction
 ------------
-Access various validation checks for DOECode API data.
+Access various validation checks for DOE CODE API data.
 HTTP verb `GET` performs various single value checks, or use HTTP `POST` to send a batch of validation requests at once.

-> The API is available based on `/doecodeapi/services/validation` on the DOECode server.
+> The API is available based on `/doecodeapi/services/validation` on the DOE CODE server.

 HTTP Request Methods
 --------------------